jacobvc/esp-lcd-3-5-board/README.md

 The other half of the ESP32 can even be populated with one of the other connectivity boards for various combinations of physical I/O.

-Note: I will probablty be putting together board support packages for those other boards as well intendted to make a single device supported by two BSP's.
+Note: I will probablty be putting together board support packages for those other boards as well intended to make a single device supported by two BSP's.